alex-bellon/wikipedia/README.md

 - [Mortsafe](https://en.wikipedia.org/wiki/Mortsafe) - a contraption designed to protect graves from disturbance.
 Resurrectionists had supplied the schools of anatomy in Scotland since the early 18th century.
 This was due to the necessity for medical students to learn anatomy by attending dissections of human subjects, which was frustrated by the very limited allowance of dead bodies – for example the corpses of executed criminals – granted by the government, which controlled the supply.
 - [Nickelodeon](https://en.wikipedia.org/wiki/Nickelodeon_(movie_theater)) - the first type of indoor exhibition space dedicated to showing projected motion pictures in the United States.
 Usually set up in converted storefronts, these small, simple theaters charged five cents for admission and flourished from about 1905 to 1915.
 - [Numbers station](https://en.wikipedia.org/wiki/Numbers_station) - a radio station that just broadcasts a bunch of formatted numbers.
 They're believed to be use to communicate with intelligence officers, although they could also be used as a distraction to tie people up in trying to "decode" meaningless sequences.
+- [Palimpsest](https://en.wikipedia.org/wiki/Palimpsest) - a manuscript page, either from a scroll or a book, from which the text has been scraped or washed off so that the page can be reused for another document.
 - [Polar bear jail](https://en.wikipedia.org/wiki/Polar_bear_jail) - a special building in Churchill, Manitoba where polar bears that are considered troublesome or dangerous are isolated before they can be relocated.
 - [Port tongs](https://en.wikipedia.org/wiki/Port_tongs) - a special set of tongs designed to open wine bottles that are sealed with a cork.
 The tongs are heated over an open flame and held against the neck of the wine bottle for 20–30 seconds.
 The heated section of bottle is then cooled with a damp cloth or ice water, causing the glass to fracture due to thermal expansion.
 The result is generally a clean, predictable break.
 - [Ransom strip](https://en.wikipedia.org/wiki/Ransom_strip) - a parcel of land needed to access an adjacent property from a public highway, to which the owner is denied access until payment is received.